alan-turing-institute/trustchain/docs/ion.md

 These instructions are based on the official [ION Install Guide](https://identity.foundation/ion/install-guide/) but contain additional details, several minor corrections and a workaround to support the latest versions of Bitcoin Core.

-Both Linux and Mac OS are supported and tested.
+Both Linux and macOS are supported and tested.
 For Linux, our instructions assume a Debian-based distribution, such as Ubuntu.
 Some minor changes will be needed for other distributions.

 Instructions for installing on Windows are given in the official [ION guide](https://identity.foundation/ion/install-guide/).